bjaan/pandorasbox/README.md

 # Required software

 * Raspbian GNU/Linux 10 (buster) - I installed a new Raspberry Pi image with the `ampi` hostname and connected it to the Internet
-* Node.js 10.x for running the service - installed from the Raspbian repository using `sudo apt-get install npm nodejs`
+* Node.js for running the service - installed using these [instructions](https://www.instructables.com/Install-Nodejs-and-Npm-on-Raspberry-Pi/)
-* Pianobar - installed from the Raspbian repository using `sudo apt-get install pianobar`, and set-up the service, see below
+* Pianobar - for Playing from Pandora.com, installed from the Raspbian repository using `sudo apt-get install pianobar`, and set-up the service, see below
 * Python - already installed on the Raspbian by default (needed for the `eventcmd.py` used by Pianobar)

 # Configuration changes